 One of the cult groups that flourished during the ’60s was known as The Process.
 At the core of Processean theology were 4 prime diametrically opposed deities.
 The 4 deities were not thought of so much as gods as they were psychological archetypes.
 Members were assigned personality types composed of a combination of the 2 main deities with whom they personally identified. bifrost works in much the same manner as this, a somewhat scientific method of spirituality.

 There are a few things about the bifrost that may make it seem controversial, but most of this is fairly easy to explain:

 First I will address the nude court cards.
 The court cards are based on the Thoth system.
 However, the Prince-Queen pairs also work with another system of classifying personality types known as the LaVey Personality Synthesizer.
 Since the LPS uses body shape as a means of identifying one’s general type of personality, it is important to show the dimensions of the bodies as clearly as possible.
 Rendering the courts nude also avoids any kind of fashion statements.
 Flagrant nudity is reminiscent of the 1960s, the apocalyptic climax that Crowley had spent his life setting the table for. bifrost is particularly influenced by the occultists and cult activity that took place during this period.
 I was not concerned so much with addressing the unfortunate shame that modern man feels for his physical form, nor was I intending to make the poses erotic or humorous.

 I feel the need to explain the choice of the swastika.
 The clockwise swastika represents the sun and Tiphareth.
-I prefer this solar symbol to the popular phallic version, not that I don’t appreciate the male qualities of the sun, but because of the gnostic symbolism in the swastika.
+I prefer this solar symbol to the more popular phallic version because of the gnostic symbolism in the swastika.
 I consider it tragic that in modern culture the swastika invokes nothing more than a hateful image of Nazi Germany, when this great symbol has been used by so many cultures through history.
 This symbol stands for the number 6, the number of man.
 The swastika also represents Abrasax, the 4 seasons, and the totality of time.